Warren-SJ/SLAM3R/README.md

 The following is a summary of the paper along with some images which were obtained from the paper.
 Please refer to the original paper for more details.

+This is not an official implementation of the paper.
+All model weights and code are from the original repository.

 ## Introduction

 SLAM3R is a novel real-time end-to-end dense 3D reconstruction system that uses RGB videos to directly predict 3D pointmaps in a unified coordinate system through feed-forward neural networks.